 You should never operate a vehicle while taking prescription medications; this can affect your ability to drive.
 The protocol will outline specifically when you are able to drive; generally, it is 6 weeks after your operation.
-It is very important that you do not drive before it is safe to do so, if you are questioning this please consult with your Doctor.
+It is very important you do not drive before it is safe to do so, if you are questioning this, please consult your Doctor or your Physiotherapy Team.